Welcome to Woodbury! In addition to perusing the pages in this section, feel free to download the Printable Community Profile (PDF), as well.

 For more information on the ways Woodbury has garnered notice, visit the Community Recognition page.

 Community scale facilities include:

 - Carver Lake Park

 - Ojibway Park

 - Eagle Valley Golf Course

 - Central Park, an indoor park which features a play structure, meeting rooms, amphitheater, and coffee shop and is connected to the Washington County Library

 Census & Diversity

-Woodbury is recognized as a well-educated, stable and professional community with a significant workforce in the medical and high-tech fields.
-According to the 2010 U.S. Census, 60.5% of residents age 25 or older are college graduates.
+Woodbury continues to be recognized as a well-educated, stable and professional community with a significant workforce in the medical and high-tech fields.
+According to the 2019 American Communities Survey, 62.4% of residents age 25 or older are college graduates.